shajra/nix-example/tutorials/0-nix-intro/README.md

 nix eval "(''
     line 1
       line 2
    line 3
 '')"
 ```

-    "line 1\n  line 2\nline 3\n"
+    " line 1\n   line 2\nline 3\n"

-Notice how the first token after the “''” establishes a left-margin for the multi-line string.
-Beyond strings, Nix does not have syntactically significant whitespace.
+The left-most token in any line establishes a left margin.
+In the example above, this is “line 3”.
+Beyond these strings, Nix does not have syntactically significant whitespace.

 We concatenate strings with the `+` operator: